klusta-team/spikedetekt/docs/fileformat.md

   * total number of channels
   * total number of shanks
+  * [optional] a list of channel names; otherwise, the channels are numbered sequentially according to data row
+  * [optional] a list of dead channels (which can be added to, or removed, in a single place)
   * for each shank:
       * the shank index
-      * the list of channel (absolute) indices in this shank (only the good channels can be listed here, so as to discard broken channels)
+      * the list of channel (absolute) indices in this shank (all the channels, including dead channels)
       * the adjacency graph of the channels in that shank, as a list of pairs of indices (this graph contains all channels, even the unkept ones, so that the actual adjacency graph is a subgraph defined by the list of kept channels)
-      * the shank geometry, as a list of x,y pairs for each channel
+      * [optional] the shank geometry, as a list of x,y pairs for each channel

 Example:

     {
         "nchannels": 8,
+        "channel_names": {"0":"ch1", "1":"ch2", ...}
+        "dead_channels": (2, 6)
         "shanks":
             [
                 {
                     "index": 0,
-                    "channels": [0, 1, 3],
+                    "channels": [0, 1, 2, 3],
                     "graph": [[0, 1], [2, 3], ...],
-                    "geometry": [[0.123, 0.456], ...]
+                    "geometry": {"0":"0.123", "1":"0.456", ...}
                 },
                 {
                     "index": 1,
                     "channels": [4, 5, 6, 7],
                     "graph": [[4, 5], [6, 7], ...],
-                    "geometry": [[1.123, 1.456], ...]
+                    "geometry": {"4":"0.123", "5":"0.456", ...}
                 }
             ]
     }